-Sealing means taking the skull and/or skin of the bear you killed to an officially designated "sealing officer."
-The skull must be separated from the hide or skin and they both must be unfrozen.
+Sealing means taking the skull and skin (with claws and evidence of sex attached) of the bear you killed to an officially designated "sealing officer."
+The skull must be skinned from the hide and they both must be unfrozen.
 The sealing officer asks questions about when, where, and how the bear was taken.
 The sealing officer measures the skull and may pull a small tooth or take some other biological samples.
 Then the officer locks a metal or plastic seal on the hide and on the skull.
 The seal must remain on the skin until the tanning has commenced and on the skull unless it is cleaned for display.

-Black bears taken in Units 1-7,11-17, and 20 and brown/grizzly bears taken in any unit (except those taken in the brown bear management areas under a subsistence registration permit-see Brown Bear Management Areas on page 21) must be sealed within 30 days of the kill.
-This time limit can be shortened by ADF&G.
+Black bears taken in Units 1-7,11-17, and 20 and brown/grizzly bears taken in most units must be sealed within 30 days of the kill.
+Brown bears taken in Unit 6A, B, or C must be sealed within seven days of taking.
+Special sealing requirements apply within the brown bear management area when bears are taken under a subsistence registration permit (see Brown Bear Management Areas on page 21).
+Any of these time limits can be shortened by ADF&G.

-If you kill a brown/grizzly bear in Units 8,12, 20D north of the Tanana River or east of the east bank of the Gerstle River, or 20E you may not take the bear out of those units until it has been sealed; however, you may take brown/grizzly bears killed in Unit 20D north of the Tanana River or east of the east bank of the Gerstle River, or in Unit 20E to Tok for sealing.
+If you kill a brown/grizzly bear in Units

+8,12, 19D, 20D, 20E, and 25D you may not take the bear out of those units until it has been sealed; however, you may take brown/grizzly bears killed in Units 20D, or 20E to Tok for sealing.

 If you kill a brown bear in Unit 6A, B, or C you may not take the bear out of the unit (except to Yakutat) until it has been sealed.
-It must be sealed within seven days after the taking.

 Part of the sealing requirement is that you sign the sealing certificate.
-If you can't get your bear to a sealing officer in person, you must complete and sign a temporary sealing form available from the department and make sure that someone takes the bear and the temporary certificate to the sealing officer within 30 days of the kill.
+If you can't get your bear to a sealing officer in person, you must complete and sign a temporary sealing form available from the department.
+You must also make sure that someone takes the bear and the temporary certificate to the sealing officer within the time required by ADF&G.